garrandall/popular-music-data/tracks/her-diamonds-rob-thomas.md

 Can make you blind
 I can just imagine
 And I don't know what I'm supposed to do
-But if she feels bad then i do too
+But if she feels bad then I do too
 So I let her be

 And she says oh